 2. Service access information acquisition.
-During this step, the available or required AI model(s) for the service can be made known to the UE, by means of information made available via a URL link pointing to a file or manifest which may list such available AI models.
-Such additional information may contain a list of features available from each AI model, including its variants, including specific information such as the inferencing accuracy, the size, the amount of nodes, structure, complexity and latency requirements of the AI model.
+During this step, the available or required AI/ML model(s) for the service can be made known to the UE, by means of information made available via a URL link pointing to a file or manifest which may list such available AI/ML models.
+Such additional information may contain a list of features available from each AI/ML model, including its variants, including specific information such as the inferencing accuracy, the size, the number of nodes, structure, complexity and latency requirements of the AI/ML model.

-AI split inference management:
+AI/ML split inference management:

-3. Discovering AI data inferencing capabilities and functions in both the UE and network.
-In this step, the AI capability manger functions in the UE and in the network may use its capabilities to calculate the range of inference latencies for the AI model to be used for the split AI/ML inference service
+3. Discovering AI/ML data inferencing capabilities and functions in both the UE and network.
+In this step, the AI/ML capability manger functions in the UE and in the network may use its capabilities to calculate the range of inference latencies for the AI/ML model to be used for the split AI/ML inference service

-4. Requesting AI split inference.
-Either the UE or the network requests the other side for an AI split inference service.
-If information describing the AI model was not made known via the service access information in step 2, then such information may also be shared during this step.
+4. Requesting AI/ML split inference.
+Either the UE or the network requests the other side for an AI/ML split inference service.
+If information describing the AI/ML model was not made known via the service access information in step 2, then such information may also be shared during this step.